mkandyng/demo/streaming-api/readme.txt

 The objective of this program is to develop a solution that allow streaming of data from any source to any destination, allowing the flexibility to plug in any data filtering and transformation pipeline.
 This project demonstrate:

-1) Processing log messages and persist to DB using each of the different streaming API, persist to HSQL DB using JPA via Hibernate comes with Springboot.
+1) Process log messages in JSON and persist to DB (JPA,Hibernate) using each of the different streaming API.
-- A generic JSON reader to parse a file with log events stored in JSON format
-- The logic is to only store event after we have determine its duration (after received both start/end events).- We flag any events that exceed a certain threshold

-2) Processing User records to demonstrate the flexibility of the design to allow us to plug in another entity, streaming api, and different transformation strategies.
+2) Processing User records to demonstrate the flexibility of the design to plug in another entity, streaming api, and different transformation strategies.
-- Stream CSV file using string reader and string transformation to User using RxJava
-- Stream CSV file using byte array reader and byte array transformation to User using Java stream
-- Stream JSON from (https://jsonplaceholder.typicode.com/users) and remove id during transformation to User using LMAX Distruptor stream

 From the above requirements, the source code should demonstrate:

-1) Consistent use of Design Patterns to provide various design abstractions
+1) Leverage Design Patterns (Adapter, Strategy, Observable, template methods)
-2) Message processing is based on Producer->Consumer pattern align to the Reactive Manifesto
+2) Reactive message processing with Producer->Consumer pattern
-3) Concurrency Programming using Single Writer principle to reduce locking contention
+3) Concurrency Programming using Single Writer principle to embrace 'Mechanical Sympathy'
-4) Low latency code on implementing Ring Buffer, and bytes array processing on csv data
+4) Low level coding demonstrate custom implemention of Ring Buffer, and processing byte array
-5) Test automation, adhere to testing triangle, unit, integration, and end-2-end
+5) Test automation, adhere to testing triangle strategy of unit, integration, and end-2-end tests
 6) Technique to handle concurrency testings
-7) Technique to provide mechnanism for load test
+7) Technique to switch end-2-end tests to perform load tests

 Key design to look out for:
 1) All the different technologies are abstracted consistently to provide similar API processing pipleline